OMDigitalAdmin/organmountaindigital.github.io/about.md

 We noticed a gap — community stories and events were scattered or going unheard.
 This platform was created to give everyone in Las Cruces a voice and a place to share what's happening.

+So we built an **open platform** where what matters to Las Cruces rises to the top.

 ## What We Offer

 - Free listings for local nonprofits